Diffusion Model-Augmented Behavioral Cloning: Preliminaries

 \subsection{Diffusion Models}

 As described in the previous sections, this work aims to combine the advantages of modeling the \textit{conditional probability} $p(a|s)$ and the \textit{joint probability} $p(s, a)$.
 Hence, we leverage diffusion models to model the \textit{joint probability} of expert state-action pairs.
-The diffusion model is a recently developed class of generative models and has achieved state-of-the-art performance on various tasks~\citep{dickstei2015thermodynamics, nichol2021improved, dhariwal2021diffusion, ko2023learning}.
+The diffusion model is a recently developed class of generative models and has achieved state-of-the-art performance on various tasks~\citep{dickstei2015thermodynamics, nichol2021improved, dhariwal2021diffusion, ko2023learning, poole2023dreamfusion}.

 In this work, we utilize Denoising Diffusion Probabilistic Models (DDPMs)~\citep{ho2020ddpm} to model expert state-action pairs.
 Specifically, DDPM models gradually add noise to data samples (\ie concatenated state-action pairs) until they become isotropic Gaussian (\textit{forward diffusion process}), and then learn to denoise each step and restore the original data samples (\textit{reverse diffusion process}), as illustrated in~\myfig{fig:dm}.
 In other words, DDPM learns to recognize a data distribution by learning to denoise noisy sampled data.
-More discussion on diffusion models can be found in the ~\mysecref{sec:app_diffusion_model}.
+More discussion on the relationship between diffusion models and the data distribution can be found in~\mysecref{sec:app_diffusion_model}.